 By 1881, the membership has grown to 75.
 Three years later the church debt had been paid and the church repaired, painted, an Estay organ was purchased and installed, and the grounds put in order and fenced.
 During this time, a parsonage was also built and church attendance had reached almost 220.

-The modern era began with the coming of Rev. J.W.
+The vision for the current sanctuary began with the coming of Rev. J.W.
 Bayles on June 3, 1909.
 That fall, a committee was appointed to plan for the present church.
 They estimated the cost at $15,000.
 On April 22, 1910, an "old time social" was held as a farewell to the old stone church building.
 Nearly 300 people regularly attended First Baptist Church at that time.

 On April 20, 1911 - one year after the old church had been torn down - the new church building was dedicated to the "cause of God".
 At that service, eight members pledge to fund the remaining balance on the building.
 The total cost for the building was nearly $25,000.
 When completed, the church was known as the "handsomest house of worship in this part of Kansas".

 Between 1920 and 1922, under the pastorate of W.W.
 Carpenter, the church joined other community churches in hosting a successful revival and as a result many new members were added to the various churches.

 On April 30, 1936, during a celebration of the Twenty-fifth Anniversary of the completion of the new church, a deed to the lots east of the church were presented by Mrs. Eric H. Swenson as a memorial to her late husband.
 On this property, an education unit was added and it was dedicated on November 3, 1963.

 On November 10, 2002, a new addition featuring classrooms, offices and fellowship hall were dedicated and is now enjoyed by all.
 God truly has blessed this church and we are thankful for the guidance and gifts that He has provided.